---name NAME If specified, it is the name of the main netopeer-server module for which the list of extending data models will be printed.
+- --name: specifies the name of the main netopeer-server module for which, the list of extending data models would be printed. - rm: Removes the specified netopeer-server main module.
+The command format is as follows:

-rm

-Remove the specified netopeer-server main module.

 rm [--help] --name NAME [--model MODEL]